-This is a combined class of Government and Economics.
+This course focuses on US.
+Government and Politics.
 The American Government element focuses extensively on the principles of the United States Constitution: popular sovereignty, limited government, separation of powers, checks and balances, judicial review, and federalism.
 Students will explore the Legislative, Executive, and Judicial branches of the federal government in detail.
 Also, students will learn about enlightenment era influences on the American democracy, as well as explore ways that citizens play a critical role in government such as voting, political party membership, and involvement in interest groups.
 A survey of comparative political systems and state and local government are also featured.
-The Economics element will provide students an opportunity to learn micro and macroeconomic principles, as well as understand how individuals and societies use scarce resources to satisfy their unlimited needs and wants.
-Included in this part of the class is the Financial Literacy requirement established by Ohio law and the Social Studies academic content standards.
-The course involves simulations, projects, group discussions, in addition to a community service project and a final exam.
+This course will involve a midterm and final exam.
 There is also a required American Government end-of-course exam issued by the state of Ohio.
 Students earning a proficient score on both this test and the American History exam taken sophomore year will earn the Citizenship Seal on their diploma for graduation.

-PREREQUISITE: B OR HIGHER IN SOCIAL STUDIES II OR HONORS SS II & TEACHER RECOMMENDATION This honors class offers students an in-depth look at the foundations, principles, and workings of the American Political System.
-Included is a thorough study of the philosophical beginnings of the United States, the branches of government, the process of policymaking, the federal bureaucracy, government financing and economics, constitutional law, and contemporary issues.
+HONORS SOCIAL STUDIES III GRADE 11 LENGTH 36 WEEKS 1 CREDIT PREREQUISITE: B OR HIGHER IN SOCIAL STUDIES II OR HONORS SS II & TEACHER RECOMMENDATION This honors class offers students an in-depth look at the foundations, principles, and workings of the American Political System.
+Included is a thorough study of the philosophical beginnings of the United States, the branches of government, the process of policymaking, the federal bureaucracy, constitutional law, and contemporary issues.
 This course will develop skills and abilities in analyzing and evaluating current issues and public policies in American politics.
 Students will also work collaboratively and creatively using various forms of technology while addressing these contemporary issues and policies.
 The importance of citizenship, as well as community, will also be stressed in this course.
-Also included in the course is the Financial Literacy requirement established by Ohio law and Social Studies academic content standards which will explore economic issues and how the government, economy, and consumers affect the nation.
-This course will require a final research project, summer reading assignment, community service hours, and a final exam.
+This course will require community service hours, attendance at a local government meeting, and a semester final and end of year final exam.